ROCm/rocBLAS/docs/source/handle_stream_device.rst

     if(hipStreamDestroy(stream) != hipSuccess) return EXIT_FAILURE;

+Creating the handle will incur a startup cost.
+There is an additional startup cost for gemm functions to load kernels for a specific device.
+You can call ``rocblas_initialize()`` after calling ``hipSetDevice()`` in order to incur the cost of initializing gemm after setting the device.
+This needs to be done once for each device.
+If you have two rocBLAS handles using the same device, you only need to call ``rocblas_initialize()`` once.
+If ``rocblas_initialize()`` is not called, then the first gemm call will have the startup cost.

 The rocBLAS handle stores the following:

 - stream
 - logging mode
 - pointer mode
 - atomics mode

-Creating the handle will incur a startup cost.
-There is an additional startup cost for calling gemm functions.
-You can call ``rocblas_initialize()`` immediately after calling ``rocblas_create_handle()`` in order to incur the cost of initializing gemm immediately after the handle is created.
-If ``rocblas_initialize()`` is not called, then the gemm startup cost will occur with the first gemm call.

 Stream and device management
 ============================